 1.2.
 Choosing the Ideal Location

-Location is also one of the crucial aspects you will have to think about as it plays a pivotal role in hotel development costs.
+Location is also one of the crucial aspects you will have to think about, as it plays a pivotal role in hotel development costs.
 Land costs will fluctuate significantly based on the area you choose and its proximity to tourist attractions or business districts.

-It is obvious that urban and prime locations generally incur higher construction costs per square foot if you compare them with rural areas.
+Urban and prime locations generally incur higher construction costs per square foot if you compare them with rural areas.
 Remember, your choice of location will depend on your hotel’s concept and target market.

 1.3.
 Navigating Legalities: Permits and Regulations